| .Colorado

 election.
 Lack of faith in the system

 destroys the system.
+After exposures of

 massive financial reporting fraud by major